sizhe-wang/sizhe-wang.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        My research focuses on Robotic Dexterous Grasping and Manipulation.
+        My research focuses on robotic dexterous grasping and manipulation.

-        Welcome to reach out to collaborate 😃
+        I am always open to discussions and collaborations.
+You can reach me at wangsizhe2022@ia.ac.cn 😃.
     design:
       columns: '1'
   - block: collection